Welcome to Spring! We hope you enjoy our Spring InHouse Newsletter!

 b) What wasteful actions am I currently involved in?

-c) How do I
+c) How do I spend my weekends?

 d) How am I spending my time after work?

 e) Are these activities adding to my confidence and the way I feel about myself or are they holding me back?

 This book shows you how to take everything you already have and direct it into profit through methods Grant has used himself and found to be successful Here are a few key insights that you need to wake up with everyday so you can be first!